zng-ui/zng/README.md

 [Visual Studio installer]: https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170

+On Windows 8 or older:

+* To build with `"view_prebuilt"`  feature:
+    - The `curl` command is required, it is available in Windows 10+, but must be [installed](https://curl.se/windows/) in older Windows and must be added to the PATH env var.

 on Linux:

-* Packages need to build:
+* Packages needed to build:
     - `pkg-config`
     - `libfontconfig1-dev`

-* Packages need to build with `"http"` feature:
+* Packages needed to build with `"http"` feature:
     - `libssl-dev`

+* Packages needed to build with `"view_prebuilt"` feature:
+    - `curl`

 ## `cargo do`